 3. In soup or gravy

 Instead of using flour to thicken soups and gravies, soak chia seeds in water and allow the gel to form, then mix it in.

-Chia seed water is an excellent substitute for gelatin.
-The jiggly, bouncy substance commonly used in jell-O, a variety of gelatin desserts, puddings, among other foods.
+Chia seed water is an excellent substitute for gelatin, which is the jiggly, bouncy substance commonly used in jell-O, a variety of gelatin desserts, puddings, among other foods.

 Gelatin is made from animal bones.
-If you’re looking for a vegan option for these dishes, it’s easy to replace gelatin with chia seed water, which you can easily make at home.
+Therefore, if you’re looking for a vegan option for these dishes, it’s easy to replace gelatin with chia seed water, which you can easily make at home.

 5. Put in your smoothies